KatyaMor/Randomizer/README.md

 # Randomizer
-Generator of pseudo-random numbers by 10 different methods.
+Generator of pseudo-random numbers by 10 different algorithms.